-I’ve not had that extensive an exposure to British New Wave— that post-war cultural movement in theater, literature, and film that propelled the lives and concerns of working-class England to the fore and ushered in the 60s vogue for social realist/ kitchen sink dramas like Look Back in Anger (1956) and Saturday Night and Sunday Morning (1960) —but the few films I've seen have been distinguished by their decidedly testosterone-laden, male-centric point of view.
-So much so that the “Angry Young Men” label associated with these films is in most cases as likely a plot synopsis as genre signifier.
+I've a limited exposure to the British New Wave—that post-war cultural movement in theater, literature, and film which propelled the lives and concerns of working-class England to the forefront and ushered in the '60s vogue for socially conscious kitchen-sink dramas like Look Back in Anger (1956) and Saturday Night and Sunday Morning (1960)—but of the few films I have seen, most have been distinguished by their decidedly testosterone-laden, male-centric perspective.
+So much so that in a great many cases, the “Angry Young Man” genre description could just as well serve as a plot synopsis.

-The males are all a rebellious bunch, restless and tugging at the constraints of the British class system.
-The women, however, are portrayed as either fun-killing domestic drudges who stand as ball-and-chain obstacles to the hero’s independence, or sexually-available conquests whose troublesome biology (they would get pregnant at the most inconvenient times!) brands them potential anchors to a life of lower-class squalor.
+In these films, the leading men are depicted as a rebellious, restless bunch, ofttimes violently chafing at the constraints of the British class system.
+Meanwhile, the the women are largely portrayed as either fun-killing domestic drudges standing as ball-and-chain obstacles to the hero’s independence, or sexually available conquests whose troublesome biology (they do get pregnant at the most inconvenient times!) brands them potentially dangerous anchors to a life of lower-class squalor.

 |The "Honeyglow" Girl|

 The ideal of the modern woman